fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 Expected Result:
 The user's account details are updated.

-### View list of orders (Completed)
+### UPload the payment guest house (completed)
 Scenario 1: Successfully view list of orders
 Steps:
 Log in as a seller.
+Fill the form Payment Guest page.
+Expected Result:
+The seller can view the list of products.

+### View list of Payment Guest house (Completed)
+Scenario 1: Successfully view list of orders
+Steps:
+Log in as a seller.
-Navigate to the orders page.
+Navigate to the Payment Guest page.
-View the list of orders.
+View the list of Payment Guest.
 Expected Result:
 The seller can view the list of orders.